ddiLab/SageEdu/enviSensor/setup.md

 ## Now the enviornmental sensor is all setup!

-See `enviSensor/enviSensorDemo.ipynb` for more information on the sensor including how to interact with it using Python.
+Read the [BME680 breakout documentation](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-bme680-breakout) to learn how to interact with the sensor, then see the `enviSensor/enviSensorDemo.ipynb` notebook.